requarks/wiki-site-v3/content/docs/install/platform/docker.md

 ### Example

-Assuming you have a PostgreSQL container named `db` on the same network:
+Assuming you have a PostgreSQL container named `db` on the same network *(replace the values with your own!)*:

 ```sh
 docker run -d -p 8080:3000 --name wiki --restart unless-stopped -e "ADMIN_EMAIL=user@example.com" -e "ADMIN_PASS=SuperSecret123" -e "DB_HOST=db" -e "DB_USER=wikijs" -e "DB_PASS=wikijsrocks" -e "DB_NAME=wiki" ghcr.io/requarks/wiki:3
 ```

+Once the container is started, browse to `http://YOUR-IP-ADDRESS:8080` and login using the admin email and password you provided in the command above.

 ### User Mode